-Minnesota versions of Medigap Plans K, L, M, N, and high-deductible F are available.
+Minnesota versions of Medigap Plans K, L, M, and N are available.
+Minnesota versions of high-deductible F are available to people who had or were eligible for Medicare before January 1, 2020.
+(See page 10 for details on eligibility.)

-Important: The basic and extended basic benefits are available when you enroll in Part B, regardless of age or health problems.
-If you are under 65, return to work and drop Part B to elect your employer's health plan, you'll get a 6-month Medigap Open Enrollment Period after you turn 65 and retire from that employer when you can join Part B again.
+Important: The basic and extended basic plans are available when you enroll in Part B, regardless of age or health problems.
+If you're under 65, return to work and drop Part B to join your employer's health plan, you'll get a 6-month Medigap Open Enrollment Period after you turn 65 and retire from that employer when you join Part B again.